vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-15-embedded-databases.markdown

 This implies that when you need to perform column-oriented operations like updating columns, aggregations, or selecting a column entry, column-oriented databases outperform row-oriented ones in terms of speed.
 However, if you need to add a new data point entry with multiple columns, then row-oriented databases perform better.

-Now, the point is, there's something called Apache Arrow, which is a language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
+Now, the point is, there's something called Apache Arrow, which is a language-agnostic columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.

 This is too technical.
 Let me break it down for you.
 Machine learning is all about feeding huge amounts of data into complex mathematical models to find patterns and make predictions, right?
 Now, Apache Arrow turbocharges this process by providing a standardized way to store and work with data that's [optimized](https://developer.nvidia.com/blog/accelerating-apache-spark-3-0-with-gpus-and-rapids/) for modern hardware like powerful GPUs.
 So Instead of dealing with clunky row-based formats, Arrow's columnar layout lets you focus on the specific data features you need, drastically cutting down processing time.
 And since Arrow keeps data in memory, AKA RAM, rather than on sluggish disk storage like hard drives or SSDs, your models can crunch through datasets at blistering speeds.
 The end result?
 You can iterate faster, train better models, and stay ahead of the competition.